Downtown Eugene

 I must point out that it's everywhere, not just in Eugene.

 We live in the United States, whose government has been the greatest obstacle to world peace since the end of the Second World War.
-Corporate-government collusion is anti-people by nature, supporting wealth and power.
-It only does something good when forced to.
-So, left to its own devices, corporate-government waste will constantly interfere with the possibility of good life.
+Corporate-government collusion is anti-people by design, supporting only wealth and power.
+And this established power only does something good when people force it to do so.
+Left to its own devices, corporate-government waste constantly interferes with the possibility of good life.

 I'll pick another example from local headlines, although there are so many ...